 If you're intrigued by Philips' Ambilight technology, which throws out colour-matched backlighting to enhance your immersion in whatever content you're playing, this is a great way to get into it without splashing much cash - it's a welcome bonus here.

 You also get lovely 4K picture quality and compatibility with both Dolby Atmos and Dolby Vision, which is great given the price Philips has slapped on it.
-As it runs Philips' own Saphi OS it doesn't quite have the smarts of Philips' other Google TVs, but HDR 10+ means that the overall picture package offered is really impressive.
+This generation runs Android TV and is compatible with both Alexa and Google Assistant.
+While HDR 10+ support means that the overall picture package offered is really impressive.

-It's got credentials to back that choice up with, though, in the form of superb movie-viewing features like Dolby Vision and Atmos to make for a great picture and sound mashup.
+The JX600BZ is packed with premium technology in the form of superb movie-viewing features like Dolby Vision and Atmos to make for a great picture and sound mashup.
 A clean, simple design with a small stand and minimal bezels also impresses.